-An engine permitted or registered by a district pursuant to title 17, CCR, section 93116.3(b)(6) is not a resident engine.
+- (jjii) "Registration" means issuance of a certificate by the Executive Officer acknowledging expected compliance with the applicable requirements of this article, and the intent by the owner or operator to operate the engine or equipment unit within the requirements established by this article. - (jj) "Remote Location" means any location more than one-half mile from any business, residence, school, daycare center, or hospital. - (kk) "Rental Business" means a business which rents or leases registered engines or equipment units. - (II) "Renter" means a person who rents and/or operates registered engines or equipment units not owned by that person. - (mm) "Resident Engine" means either of the following: - (1) a certified compression-ignition engine or certified spark-ignition engine that at the time of applying for registration, has a current, valid district permit or district registration, except those certified compression-ignition engines that were permitted or registered by a district per title 17, Cal.
+Code Regs., section 93116.3(b)(2)(E) that was issued before July 1, 2019, and the engine is owned by a large fleet that has elected to comply with the requirements of title 17 Cal.
+Code Regs., section 93116.3(c)(2); or - (2) a certified compression-ignition engine or certified spark-ignition engine that lost a permit to operate exemption through a formal district action.
+Moving an engine from a district that provides a permit to operate exemption to a district that requires a permit to operate or registration does not qualify for consideration as a resident engine. - (nn) "Responsible Official" refers to an individual employed by the company or public agency with the authority to certify that the registered engines or equipment units under his/her jurisdictionin the fleet comply with applicable requirements of this regulation.
+A company or public agencyfleet may only have more than one Responsible Official. - (oo) "Spark-Ignition (SI) Engine" means an internal combustion engine with a spark plug (or other sparking device) with operating characteristics significantly similar to the theoretical Otto combustion cycle.
+Spark-ignition engines usually use a throttle instead of using fuel supply to control intake air flow to regulate power. - (pp) "State Territorial Waters (STW)" includes all of the following: an expanse of water that extends from the California coastline to 3 miles off-shore; a 3 mile wide belt around islands; and estuaries, rivers, and other inland waterways. - (qq) "Statewide Registration Program" means the program for registration of portable engines and equipment units set out in this article.

-- (mmnn) "Responsible Official" refers to an individual employed by the company or public agency with the authority to certify that the registered engines or equipment units under his/her jurisdiction comply with applicable requirements of this regulation.
-A company or public agency may have more than one Responsible Official. - (nnoo) "Spark-Ignition (SI) Engine" means an internal combustion engine with a spark plug (or other sparking device) with operating characteristics significantly similar to the theoretical Otto combustion cycle.
-Spark-ignition engines usually use a throttle instead of using fuel supply to control intake air flow to regulate power. - (eepp) "State Territorial Waters (STW)" includes all of the following: an expanse of water that extends from the California coastline to 3 miles off-shore; a 3 mile wide belt around islands; and estuaries, rivers, and other inland waterways. - (ppqq) "Statewide Registration Program" means the program for registration of portable engines and equipment units set out in this article. - (qqr) "Stationary Source" means any building, structure, facility or installation which emits any air contaminant directly or as a fugitive emission.
-"Building," "structure," "facility," or "installation" includes all pollutant emitting activities which: - are under the same ownership or operation, or which are owned or operated by entities which are under common control; - (2) belong to the same industrial grouping either by virtue of falling within the same two-digit standard industrial classification code or by virtue of being part of a common industrial process, manufacturing process, or connected process involving a common raw material; and - (3) are located on one or more contiguous or adjacent properties.
+- (rr) "Stationary Source" means any building, structure, facility or installation which emits any air contaminant directly or as a fugitive emission.
+"Building," "structure," "facility," or "installation" includes all pollutant emitting activities which: - (1) are under the same ownership or operation, or which are owned or operated by entities which are under common control; - (2) belong to the same industrial grouping either by virtue of falling within the same two-digit standard industrial classification code or by virtue of being part of a common industrial process, manufacturing process, or connected process involving a common raw material; and - (3) are located on one or more contiguous or adjacent properties.